Joe Biden classified documents incident: Comments on Biden's memory

 Trump administration attorney Mark Lytle criticized the report's detailing of Biden's mental acuity, saying that it made allegations against Biden without him being able to defend himself before a court of law.
 Conservative legal scholar Jonathan Turley defended Hur's inclusion of such details, saying it was necessary to justify not charging Biden and that Hur was expected to provide a detailed report.

 Attorney General Garland stated that Hur had never proposed an investigative step which he found to be inappropriate.

-Medical experts have stated that the report's judgements regarding Biden's mental ability were not scientifically based and did not resemble medical methods of assessing cognitive impairment.
+Medical experts stated that the report's judgements regarding Biden's mental ability were not scientifically based and did not resemble medical methods of assessing cognitive impairment.